 A few sets of mid to heavyweight thermal underwear can be helpful.
 The stretch and the length seem to be pretty generous on thermals so you may be able to get a few years out of them before they are outgrown.

 Even if you rarely use one, everyone should have a scarf or face covering for severe weather.
 It doesn’t have to be anything fancy.
 Synthetic or wool is nice for warmth and moisture resistance.
 My husband received a hat called a Buff for his birthday last year, and at first, I was skeptical about how it would perform, but it is a hat, scarf, face covering, and more.
 In fact, they show 12 ways of wearing in their advertisements.
 I like that they come in a ton of different colors and patterns and not just camo or neutral colors!

 So did you realize how sparse your winter wardrobe is looking?

 If you now realize that you are not ready for winter do not despair.
 Clothing deals are abundant.
-While you are not going to get out of season deals, you can shop around on Amazon, go to Thrift Stores, or try the clearance section online at any favorite store.
+While you are not going to get out of season deals, go to Thrift Stores, or try the clearance section online at any favorite store.
 A lot of outfitters like Cabelas have an outlet section.

 The cold has just started, so you have a little time to get your warmest gear in order.
 This can help when prioritizing what to buy first.